 While there are some stand-out agencies, no one company is going to be the right fit for every business owner.
-Instead, it’s important that you learn how to search through the pile to find the perfect agency for you.
+Instead, you must learn how to search through the pile to find the perfect agency for you.
 This search involves weeding out those with red flags and asking the right questions, don’t worry, we’ll show you the ropes!

-Once you’ve decided that you need a Facebook advertising agency to take your marketing to the next level you should find a list of companies to search through.
-These can either be local or international, depending on whether you think it’s important to have face-to-face contact, or not.
+Once you’ve decided that you need a Facebook advertising agency to take your marketing to the next level, you should find a list of companies to search through.
+These can either be local or international, depending on whether you think it’s essential to have face-to-face contact, or not.

-Although the cost isn’t the be all and end all, it’s vital that you’re getting value for your money and comparing the quote to their previous work is a fantastic estimate of this potential value.
-With all the quotes in hand, examples of their previous work and experience communicating with their employees, you’ll be in a great position to decide which agency is right for you and your brand.
+Although the cost isn’t the be-all and end-all, you must be getting value for your money, and comparing the quote to their previous work is a fantastic estimate of this potential value.
+With all the quotes in hand, examples of their previous work, and experience communicating with their employees, you’ll be in a high position to decide which agency is right for you and your brand.

-Why Should You Hire a Facebook Advertising Agency?
+Why Should You Hire a One Of The Best Facebook Advertising Agency?